 Expensive rangefinders are often not worth the price.
 The number of extra features they have doesn’t compensate for the extra price.
 A cheap rangefinder will have just as many necessary features and do the job well.

 An expensive rangefinder is only worth it if you have the budget to spend that extra cash.
 Otherwise, a cheap rangefinder is almost always better.

 Golf rangefinders can range from just around 100 dollars to well over 1000 dollars.
 You certainly can get a better quality of rangefinders if you shell out some more money.
 Though, oftentimes any expensive golf rangefinder will not be much better.

 The increase in price doesn’t relate to an equal increase in quality.
 They have a substantial increase in price only for a minor or marginal improvement in performance.

 For your everyday golf needs, you can get great rangefinders at a very reasonable price.

 A cheap golf rangefinder can have all the essential features and be a great asset to your golfing kit.
-As long as you are choosing a golf rangefinder that has all the adequate features, you are all set.
+As long as you choose a golf rangefinder with all the adequate features, you are all set.

 Don’t worry too much about buying expensive rangefinders.

 There are many great golf rangefinders under $300.
-Our choice for the best golf rangefinder is the Callaway 350TL Pro Slope Rangefinder.
+Our choice for the best golf rangefinder is the Callaway 300 Pro Slope Laser.
 It is a rangefinder with amazing features and a reasonable price.
 It’s got 6x zoom, a very low margin of error, an expansive range.